Stuart Forster heads into County Durham to attend Kynren at Bishop Auckland and provides an overview of the show dubbed ‘an epic tale of England’.

 Described as ‘an epic tale of England’, Kynren begins with a boy called Arthur kicking a football about with friends.
 Accidentally putting the ball through the window of the house to the right of the set leads to him meeting with the character Old Arthur.
 Young Arthur discovers a secret that enables him to travel through time and observe key scenes from English history.

 Scenes from England’s history

-The Roman and Norman invasions, cultural flourishing of the Elizabethan Age and the turmoil of the Civil War count among the nationally significant episodes depicted during the 90-minute show.
+The Roman and Norman invasions, the cultural flourishing of the Elizabethan Age and the turmoil of the Civil War count among the nationally significant episodes depicted during the 90-minute show.
 The appointment of Bishop Bek of Durham and North East England’s role in powering the Industrial Revolution count among those with a more local focus.

 Narrated in part, Kynren also features projected light animations.
 Humans are not the only members of the vast cast.
-Geese are herded during a rustic Georgian scene and horses features several times.
+Geese are herded during a rustic Georgian scene and horses feature several times.
 For me, one of the highlights of the show was seeing a galloping rider exhibit accuracy with a lance while dressed as a medieval knight.

 The entire cast re-enters the arena for the rousing grand finale.
 A union jack is unfurled amid a spectacular light show.
-Fireworks burst into the night sky, illuminating Bishop Auckland Castle and ensuring Kynren concludes making a big visual impact.
+Fireworks burst into the night sky, illuminating nearby Auckland Castle and ensuring Kynren concludes making a big visual impact.

 Handy tips for Kynren

 The trails leading towards the arena get muddy when it’s wet, so wear appropriate footwear.

 The outdoor show begins as dusk begins to fall and ends in darkness.
 Dress warmly and take waterproofs if rain is forecast.